-The gains made by local corporations on the sale of shares in non-local affiliates enjoy the same 95% tax exemption as granted
+The gains made by local corporations on the sale of shares in non-local affiliates enjoy the same 95% tax exemption as granted for the sale of shares in local subsidiaries.
+However, for trade tax purposes, this requires that the non-local affiliate carries out only, or almost only, an active activity.

-7. Anti-avoidance
+7. ANTI-AVOIDANCE